appscode/blog/content/post/deploy-kafka-cluster-in-aws/index.md

 CurrentObservers:       []
 ```

-We can see the important metadata information like clusterID, current leader ID, broker IDs which are participating in leader election voting and IDs of those brokers who are observers.
+We can see the important metadata information like clusterID, current leader ID, node IDs which are participating in leader election voting and IDs of those brokers who are observers.
 It is important to mention that each broker is assigned a numeric ID which is called its broker ID.
 The ID is assigned sequentially with respect to the host pod name.

 ### Create a Topic